Large deviation principle in one-dimensional dynamics: Introduction

 \section{Introduction}

 An important concept in dynamical systems is that of \emph{physical measure}.
-An invariant probability measure $\mu$ of a dynamical system $f$ is \emph{physical} if there exists a set~$E$ of positive Lebesgue measure in the phase space such that for every $x\in E$ the empirical mean on the orbit $\{x,f(x),f^2(x),\ldots,f^{n-1}(x)\}$ converges weakly to $\mu$ as $n\to\infty$.
+An invariant probability measure $\mu$ of a dynamical system $f$ is \emph{physical} if there exists a set~$E$ of positive Lebesgue measure in the phase space such that for every $x\in E$ the empirical mean on the orbit $\{x,f(x),f^2(x),\ldots,f^{n-1}(x)\}$ converges to~$\mu$ as $n\to\infty$, in the weak* topology.
 The theory of large deviations aims to provide exponential bounds on the probability that the empirical means stay away from $\mu$.
 See, \emph{e.g.}, \cite{DemZei98,Ell85} for general accounts of large deviation theory.